 Unlike rhinoplasty surgery, there is little bleeding and virtually no downtime.
 Patients can return to work immediately.
 There may be slight swelling and be bruising, but it can be remedied with light icing and acetaminophen.
 Do not take NSAIDs as they can lead to excess bleeding.
 Pain and swelling should subside within a day or two.
-People of all races, genders, and ages can use dermal fillers to smooth an irregularity on their nose.
+People of all races, genders, and ages can use dermal fillers to smooth their noses’ irregularity.

 Reduce Humps on the Nose

 Dermal fillers can be used to smooth a hump on the nose, depending on how large it is.
 The fillers are usually temporary and include reputable brands such as Juvederm, Radiesse, and Restylane.
-The filler is injected on either side of the protuberance, which often occurs along the bridge of the nose.
-By lifting the skin that surrounds the bump, it gives the appearance of an even surface and a smooth nose.
+The filler is injected on either side of the protuberance, which often occurs along the nose’s bridge.
+Lifting the skin that surrounds the bump gives the appearance of an even surface and a smooth nose.

 Depressions and Lines on the Tip

 The same method can be used to fill in depressions and lines on the tip of the nose.
-Other abnormalities may be caused by certain birth defects, trauma, or failed surgical rhinoplasty.
+Other abnormalities may be caused by specific congenital disabilities, trauma, or failed surgical rhinoplasty.

 Dermal injections may also help to fill in large nostrils.
 Regardless of the cause, many irregularities can be corrected and give the patient a smooth profile at a much lower cost than surgical rhinoplasty.

 - Artefill is a more long-lasting dermal filler.
-Artefill is injected above the fat layer whereas other fillers are subcutaneous.
-It is sometimes recommended that people use more temporary fillers first to get an idea of the shape they want.
-A skin test is also needed for them to be sure the patient is not reactive to the filler.
+Artefill is injected above the fat layer, whereas other fillers are subcutaneous.
+It is sometimes recommended that people use more temporary fillers first to get an idea of their shape.
+A skin test is also needed to ensure the patient is not reactive to the filler.